 Door holders must comply with BS 7273-4: 2015, which the Fire Industry Association provides guidance on here.
 In a nutshell, this certification recommends how to actuate mechanisms that unlock, release or open doors in the event of a fire.

-A door seal will prevent flames and smoke from escaping round the edges of the door/round the hardware.
-These often consist of an Intumescent strip.
+Door seals prevent flames and smoke from escaping round the edges of the door/round the hardware.
+They often come in the form of an Intumescent strip.
 Intumescent materials expand and swell when exposed to heat, so they seal any gaps around the door, preventing the fire from crossing the threshold.
 They must be used around the door edges, or alternatively applied to the frame.

-However, occasionally the smoke isn’t hot enough to make the Intumescent material expand.
+However, occasionally smoke alone isn’t hot enough to make the Intumescent material expand.
 To counter this, Intumescent strips often have an integrated brush seal which prevents smoke from passing through the gaps, forming a cold smoke seal.
-This is very important as smoke is more dangerous than fire itself.
-It spreads much quicker and can kill quicker than flames.
+This is very important as smoke is often more dangerous than fire itself as it spreads much quicker and can kill faster than flames.

 For more advice on fire safety and exit routes, check out our ‘Fire Exit Routes: Your guide to getting out safely’ blog.